bekadavis9/PersonalProjects/computer systems/Assignment1_ShellScript/README.md

 ### How to run your script

-You will run your script by typing `sh myScript.sh` on the command line as an executable shell script(sh is the GNU Bourne-Again SHell (type [man sh](https://linux.die.net/man/1/sh) on the terminal for more information).
+Run the script by typing `sh script.sh` on the command line as an executable shell script(sh is the GNU Bourne-Again SHell (type [man sh](https://linux.die.net/man/1/sh) on the terminal for more information).
 You can look at example 'sh' scripts for inspiration on what you can achieve on the web, but you must cite them appropriately in your [README.md](./../README.md).

+The script automatically sends an email to my Northeastern email, which is hard-coded in `script` in the last few lines.
+This can be changed to send to any email.

 ### How to write your tutorial